 Lets Go Maldives aims to provide our clients with the perfect vision of paradise along with world-class hospitality.

 As one of Maldives’s largest Tour Operators, we offer the widest variety of holiday deals anywhere in the Maldives, be it exotic resort hotels, or lavish safaris, excursions of any type or even exclusive Private Island deals.

 We are more than just travel specialists, our specialties include planning quality custom-made packages at best prices, arranging luxury holidays for VIP clients, representing and handling travel agents, providing super-yacht charters and aviation ground-handling assistance.
 Our strength stems from the fact that we have direct contracts with over 150 resort hotels and safari yachts across the Maldives.
 We have very strong relationships with local authorities, hotels, airlines and the tourism industry in general and there are no doors that will not open for us in this Industry.
 Hence, we offer prices like no other and a full range of other services along with best local expertise.

-Lets Go Maldives is the proud two-time recipient of the World Travel Award for Indian Ocean’s Leading Luxury Tour Operator as well as the Maldives Leading Luxury Tour Operator, and as of the year 2017, it is also the recipient of the Seven Star Luxury Hospitality and Lifestyle Award.
+Lets Go Maldives is the proud two-time recipient of the World Travel Award for Indian Ocean’s Leading Luxury Tour Operator as well as the Maldives Leading Luxury Tour Operator, and as of the year 2017 and 2019, it is also the recipient of the Seven Star Luxury Hospitality and Lifestyle Award.

 Our team comprises of travel professionals from around the world.
 More than just experienced, they are thorough, knowledgeable, courteous helpful and available to you at all times.